google/WebFundamentals/src/site/multi-device-layouts/index.markdown

 # {{ page.title }}

-{% for guide in page.articles.introduction-to-media %}
+{% for guide in page.articles.multi-device-layouts %}
 *  <a href="{{guide.url}}">{{guide.title}}</a> - {{guide.description}}
 {% endfor %}